n8willis/opentype-shaping-documents/opentype-shaping-nko.md

 In particular, those marks that have strong affinity to the base character must be placed closest to the base.

-> Note: N'Ko marks do not generally require reordering.
-Thie step is
+> Note: because N'Ko does not feature the "Shadda" mark or any
+> marks that belong to _Modifier Combining Marks_ (MCM) classes, this
+> stage should not involve any additional work when processing
-> included to maintain compatibility with other scripts that use the
+> `<nko >` text runs.
+It is included here to maintain consistency with
-> general Arabic shaping model.
+> other scripts that utilize the general Arabic-based shaping model.

 The algorithm for reordering a sequence of marks is: